appgate/terraform-provider-appgatesdp/website/docs/r/appliance.markdown

 * `netmask`: (Optional) Netmask to use with address for allowing connections.
 Example: 0.
 * `nic`: (Optional) NIC name to accept connections on.
 Example: eth0.
 ### peer_interface
 The details of peer connection interface.
 Used by other appliances and administrative UI.

-!> **Warning:** peer_interface will be removed in future release.
-Estimated to be removed in the release after 5.5
+This interface is deprecated as of 5.4.
+All connections will be handled by clientInterface and adminInterface in the future.
+The hostname field is used as identifier and will take over the hostname field in the root of Appliance when this interface is removed.

 * `hostname`: (Required) Hostname to connect by the peers.
 It will be used to validate the appliance certificate.
 Example: appgate.company.com.
 * `https_port`:  (Optional)  default value `444` Port to connect for peer specific services.